romland/wurm-copypaste/README.md

 - You cannot copy/paste creatures (I deem it out of scope)

 ## What is not finished / TODO
-It's now 2022 and I am going through my notes 5-6 years after the fact.
+Note: I am just going through notes from some years back here, I do not know for sure what is _actually_ done or not done in the list below.

 It seems I got what I needed the mod for, namely: being able to create cities by quickly pasting decorated houses, etc.